danielkatz/sqlite-object-cache/readme.txt

 But many hosting providers don't offer either redis or memcached, while they do offer SQLite.
 This plugin enables your site to use a persistent object cache even without a separate cache server.

+= Is this plugin compatible with my page-caching plugin? =

+**Probably**.
+Page caching and persistent object caching are completely separate functions in WordPress.
+But, some multi-feature caching plugins support optional object caching using redis or memcached.
+If that feature is enabled in your page cache plugin, you should not use this plugin.

+You can find out whether your page-cache plugin also enables persistent object caching.
+Look at the Drop-in section of the Plugins -> Installed Plugins page.
+If it mentions the drop-in called "object-cache.php" then your page cache plugin is handling persistent object caching and you should not use this plugin.

+Users of this plugin have found that it works well with WP Rocket, LiteSpeed Cache, WP Total Cache, WP Super Cache, and WP Fastest Cache.
+It also works with Cloudflare and other content delivery networks.
+The author has not learned of any incompatibilities in this area.
+(If you find one *please* start a support topic!)

 = Is this plugin compatible with my version of MySQL or MariaDB? =

 **Yes**.
 It does not require any specific database server version.